hito16/rsyslog-wiiu/README.md

 If you change the ports, be sure to change the -p arguments and the rsyslogd.conf file

 A quick refresher on syslogd
+* built into linux as core service
 * multi client UDP / TCP support
-* simple clear text protocol
+* simple clear text, line oriented protocol
-* line oriented
-* Pretty UI integration
+* configurable output (no timestamps if you want)
 * log framework, with rotation, forwarding, aggregation, filtering

 ### Syslog Client